maxpii/ManuType/README.md

-ManuType
-A typing website inspired by Monkeytype.
+ManuType is a typing website inspired by Monkeytype.
 In production.